Mertdil/graduationproject-Met-Identification-in-TTbar-Events/README.md

 # graduationproject_2023
 Met Identification with WGAN-GP algorithms.

 •Deep learning algorithms have been used to study lost energy momentum, one of the Standard Model Problems in physics.

-•It aims to predict and reconstruct anomalies below the signal region that cannot be easily observed.
+•It aims to predict and reconstruct anomalies below the signal region that cannot be easily observed .

 •This work is dedicated to the use of a special type of Neural Network called Wassetein Generative Adversial Network-Gradient Penalthy (WGAN-GP).